-Under the Child and Family Reform Program, the department has implemented a new child protection practice framework to develop a shared practice approach across IFS services and Child Safety Services.
-The framework outlines the values, principles, knowledge and skills that underpin effective and respectful work with children, young people and their families to strengthen practice when families transition between sectors.

-Alongside the new practice framework, common assessment tools are provided by the department in order to develop a shared understanding and consistent practice across all FaCC and IFS services.
-These tools, the Common Assessment and Planning (CAP) framework and Structured Decision Making Tools (Safety Assessment, Family Risk Assessment and Family Risk Re-evaluation) are available to IFS staff on the secure section of the Family and Child Connect website.
+- The department has implemented the Framework for Practice to develop a shared practice approach across IFS services and Child Safety.
+The framework outlines the values, principles, knowledge and skills that underpin effective and respectful work with children, young people and their families to strengthen practice when families transition between sectors. - Alongside the new practice framework, common assessment tools are provided by the department in order to develop a shared understanding and consistent practice across all FaCC and IFS services.
+These tools, the Common Assessment and Planning (CAP) framework and Structured Decision Making Tools (Safety Assessment, Family Risk Evaluation and Family Risk Re-evaluation) are available to IFS staff on the secure section of the Family and Child Connect website.